Feck-it-up Friday seems an appropriate day for this smumble! 😘

 and like all the other milestones, it happens to all of us and it’s perfectly normal.

 The first time is the worst.
 If you’re lucky, it will not happen again.
-But you WILL feel the same emotion again at some point, maybe when you step on her toe for the first time, or catxh her finger in the drawer, of scratch her thigh with a ring while changing a poonami, or watch her fall right in front of you, but just out of your reach… the list is endless.
+But you WILL feel the same emotion again at some point, maybe when you step on her toe for the first time, or catch her finger in the drawer, of scratch her thigh with a ring while changing a poonami, or watch her fall right in front of you, but just out of your reach… the list is endless.

 Unless you wrap your minions in bubblewrap, they are destined to get hurt.
 But when you know that the injury has been your fault, there is NOTHING that can make you feel worse.

 (Unless you’re my sister, who recently sat a chair leg on Mini-Me’s toe.
 Mini-Me screamed for 15 minutes.
-My poor sister was devestated.
+My poor sister was devastated.
 I was rocking Mini-Me, soothing her while Granny held a cold cloth on her toe and simultaneously trying to convince the Aunty that it was absolutely fine and that she shouldn’t be upset, when Madam announced through her sobs “I…don’t…need….no….naunty….no….more!” 😂😂 THAT made her feel worse I think! 😅😅)

 But I digress.